howto-kubernetes-info/cliplayer/README.md

 1. "!"

     Comment in the playbook.
-The content of this line will not be shown or executed
+The content of this line will not be shown or executed.

     Example:

         !
 This is a comment with some important information

 1. " "

-    If no special character is used as the first character, the command is printed and executed as a normal non interactive shell command
+    If no special character is used as the first character, the command is printed and executed as a normal non interactive shell command.

     Examples:

-        echo "Get free tutorials for Git, Docker, Kubernetes and other topics" > howto-kubernetes.info cat howto-kubernetes.info
+        echo "Get playbooks for Git, Docker, Kubernetes and other topics" > howto-kubernetes.info cat howto-kubernetes.info

 1. "*"

-    Create a directory and execute following commands in this directory
+    Create a directory and execute the following playbook commands in this directory.
+These directories can be removed at the end of the training or stopping the playbook with Ctrl-C.

     Examples:

-        * ../../git_tutorial
+        * ../../git_training
-        * /tmp/git_tutorial
+        * /tmp/git_training

 1. "_"

     Execute a command and get interactive control over it.
     This is used since you don't want or can't automate every command.

     Examples: